 Custom Model Development

 Custom AI development involves building machine learning models tailored to your specific data and requirements.
 This work requires data scientists and machine learning engineers who can design architectures, train models, and optimize performance for your use cases.
 Custom development makes sense when existing solutions can't address your unique requirements or when AI capabilities represent core competitive advantages.
-For example, we built a custom fraud detection model for a financial services client because their transaction patterns differed significantly from standard fraud detection solutions on the market.
-Development took five months but delivered 40% better accuracy than existing products.
+Custom fraud detection is a typical example, when an institution's transaction patterns diverge meaningfully from off-the-shelf fraud detection products, a bespoke model can deliver materially better accuracy than existing options, but it usually takes several months of focused work.
 Custom development is expensive and time-consuming.
 Expect 4-12 months for initial deployment and ongoing optimization costs.
 Companies often underestimate these timelines and the specialized expertise required.

 Platform Integration and Customization

 Much AI development work involves integrating existing AI platforms into business systems and customizing them for specific workflows.
 This requires software engineering expertise and understanding of both the AI platform and your business systems.
 Integration work connects AI capabilities with your CRM, ERP, databases, and other systems so AI functions seamlessly within existing processes.
-A healthcare client needed AI-powered patient scheduling integrated with their legacy practice management system.
-The development work involved connecting the AI platform, customizing scheduling logic for their specific requirements, and building interfaces for staff and patients.
-This integration work took three months but was far faster than building custom scheduling AI from scratch.
+AI-powered patient scheduling on top of a legacy practice management system is a typical pattern: connecting the AI platform, customizing scheduling logic for the practice's specific rules, and building interfaces for staff and patients usually runs months of work, but still meaningfully faster than building scheduling AI from scratch.

 System Optimization and Maintenance